 So to stop your small living feeling too crowded even with all your lovely pieces in, switch swap out dark, bulky furniture for more slimline pieces.
-You could choose a coffee table made from clear acrylic so it doesn't stop the light flowing through or pick pieces with slim frames.
+You want the light to still be able to flow around your space and lots of room between the furniture and floor to keep the space feeling airy.

 It's interior design 101, mirrors make spaces feel bigger.
 A strategically placed mirror can make the smallest of living rooms feel larger and lighter.
 Go for a simple mirror, nothing too heavy or ornate and go as big as you think your place can handle.
 Rather than put it high on the wall, behind your furniture, try hanging it just off the floor like in the room above or even get a leaning mirror you can prop against the wall (a great solution if you are renting).